Tailings Management

 Annual Facility Performance Reports

 Annual Facility Performance Reports (AFPRs), formerly Dam Safety Inspections (DSIs), are one of the measures in place for the safe management of our tailings facilities.
 AFPRs are conducted each year by a third-party Engineer of Record for mine tailings facilities in order to summarize the past year’s information into a concise review documenting the safe operation, maintenance and surveillance of the facility and to identify and make any recommendations for continual improvement.
-As described above, these summaries are often required by some of the jurisdictions that Teck operate but Teck takes this approach of performance review and documentation regardless of where a facility is located.
+As described above, these summaries are often required by some of the jurisdictions where Teck operates but Teck takes this approach of performance review and documentation regardless of where a facility is located.